JonathanxD/openaws-vpn-client/README.md

 ### Running the compiled artifact

-After building the project (`cargo build --release`) make sure to copy the `share` folder to be in the same directory as `openaws-vpn-client` (the built artifact), otherwise you'll get an error like `Handling...
+After building the project (with `cargo build --release`), and the custom `OpenVPN` client, make sure to copy the `share` folder to be in the same directory as `openaws-vpn-client` (the built artifact), otherwise you'll get an error like `Handling...
 Disconnected` whenever you try to connect to a VPN.

 #### Requirements